tonkapark/spree-wordsmith/README.markdown

 Posts have unique permalinks created for all new post entries.
 The permalink can be modified after initial save.

-By default the excerpt will be created with the first 50 characters of the body.

 RedCloth is used for post formatting.

 is_taggable gem is used for adding tags to each post.
+A helper linked_tag_list is provided to display a list of the link tags to filter by.

 Comments
 --------

-Comments can be opened or closed.
+Comments can be opened or closed for a post or page.
 The comment form displays on the post page when enabled for the specific post.

-Comments are now managed by Disqus via the disqus gem, http://github.com/norman/disqus/
+Comments are now managed by Disqus via the disqus gem, http://github.com/norman/disqus/.
+Management of spam and comment moderation is done through the disqus ui.

 Create disqus account at http://disqus.com/.

 Blog